sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 (though multiple system threads could be executing FFI C-code parallely, if you so wished).
 In that respect OCaml resembled Python in some ways.
 Now OCaml is on par with Golang and Haskell runtimes.

-There is another benefit: OCaml 5.0 supports effects which to a first approximation are basically "resumable exceptions".
+There is another benefit: OCaml 5.0 supports Algebraic Effects which to a first approximation are basically "resumable exceptions".
-Effects have been a very active area of research in type theory and runtime systems.
-Effects allow you to implement many common facilities like lightweight green threads, various kinds of monads etc. in a very succint way.
+Algebraic Effects have been a very active area of research in type theory and runtime systems.
+Effects allow you to implement many common facilities like lightweight green threads, various kinds of monads etc. in a very succint, syntactically lightweight way.
+To my understanding, OCaml is one of the very few widely used programming languages that is providing support for effects in its runtime in 2023.

 Using effects we have a new library called [Eio](https://github.com/ocaml-multicore/eio) in OCaml.
 It allows IO in OCaml to look like IO in Golang.
 We can perform a ordinarily blocking read call and the Eio will seamlessly pause the thread of execution and only resume when data is available without you having to explicitly ask for that.
 All this happens without ugly and explicit `await` calls or `>>=` invocations.

-In OCaml 4.14 and below, this was done in a heavy-weight way by using libraries like Lwt or Async.
+In OCaml 4.14 and below, async IO was done in a heavy-weight way monadic style by using libraries like Lwt or Async.
 With effects green threads become easy.
 The beauty is that all this is accomplished by a library!
-The Ocaml runtime just provides the base functionality of effects (and OCaml domains) and Eio is able to build green threads using io uring on linux (or posix mechanisms like
-`poll` when `io_uring` is not available).
+The Ocaml runtime just provides the base functionality of Algebraic Effects and OCaml domains (i.e. the ability to parallely run OCaml code on different CPU cores) and Eio is able to build green threads using io uring on linux (or posix mechanisms like `poll` when `io_uring` is not available).

-In some ways, the OCaml runtime has become more advanced than the Golang runtime (and maybe the Haskell runtime).
+In some ways, the OCaml runtime has arguably become more advanced than the Golang runtime (and maybe the Haskell runtime).
 In order to provide new capabilities in the Haskell runtime you will (probably) need to write hard to maintain and fragile C-code.
 In OCaml, you can, in most cases just use OCaml to enhance your custom "runtime".
 BTW the `Eio` library does not have a monopoly on effects and there can be other libraries that provide other approaches and benefits by using the same effect primitives.